 As more companies invest in personalization, this is also driving a change in buyer expectations.
 Tailored messaging is increasingly becoming a basic requirement, with 72 percent of consumers saying that they only engage with personalized communications.

-While personalization capabilities are growing at a rapid rate among sales teams, many are struggling to keep pace with buyer expectations.
+Personalization capabilities are growing at a rapid rate among some sales teams.
+However, many are struggling to keep pace with buyer expectations.
 In fact, 7 in 10 consumers say businesses are not able to meet their rising demands for personalized experiences.
 With most people spending more time online than ever before, the demand for these custom interactions is continuing to grow.
 How agile your sales enablement operations are will dictate how well you’re able to keep up.

 With this in mind, Turtl and Highspot have partnered and delivered an integration to offer businesses the tools they need to make smarter moves at a time where they’ll have the greatest impact.
 Highspot allows you to: